• Services

 Tamper-proof port seals are common to see in medical applications where safety protocol demands evidence of tampering to prevent error or contamination (e.g. drug vials and IV port seals).

-Advantages of Tubes vs Ports
+Advantages of tubes vs ports

 The differences between tubes and ports lend themselves to specific advantages.
 When would a tube be a better option than a port, and vice versa?